 And use your feature flag:

-require 'configcat' configcat_client = ConfigCat.create_client("#YOUR-API-KEY#") isMyAwesomeFeatureEnabled = configcat_client.get_value("isMyAwesomeFeatureEnabled", false) if isMyAwesomeFeatureEnabled do_the_new_thing() else do_the_old_thing() end
+require 'configcat' configcat_client = ConfigCat.create_client("#YOUR-SDK-KEY#") isMyAwesomeFeatureEnabled = configcat_client.get_value("isMyAwesomeFeatureEnabled", false) if isMyAwesomeFeatureEnabled do_the_new_thing() else do_the_old_thing() end

 If you run into any problem, just drop us an email at firstname.lastname@example.org.